domenicquirl/comprehensive-rust/src/references/shared.md

 - A reference is said to "borrow" the value it refers to, and this is a good model for students not familiar with pointers: code can use the reference to access the value, but is still "owned" by the original variable.
-The course will get into more detail on ownership in day 3.
+The course will get into more detail on ownership in sessions 5 and 6.

 - References are implemented as pointers, and a key advantage is that they can be much smaller than the thing they point to.
 Students familiar with C or C++